 To illustrate, Joe Sixpack, earning \$3,500 per month, has a theoretical child support obligation of 18% of monthly gross income - \$630 (for one child).
 As noted in the 1992 Committee Report, the theoretical child support obligation of 18% is already on the average to low side nationally.
-But the "presumptive maximum" lowers that sum to \$580, even if Joe's income goes up by another 20 percent!
+But the "presumptive maximum" lowers that sum to \$580, even if Joe's income goes up by another twenty percent!

 As income increases, any pretense of adjustment according to the parent's "means" disappears.
 A \$50,000 per year wage-earner should pay 18% of that income - \$750 per month - in child support, but the "presumptive maximum" lowers that to \$580 next year - less than 14%.
 At \$75,000 per year, an obligor pays a presumptive maximum of \$638 per month - about 10% of gross income.
 At \$100,000?
 Eight percent.
 And so on through the brackets, to where a non-custodial parent making \$250,000 per year pays about four percent of monthly income - \$930 - on a child.
-Most folks in that income bracket have far larger monthly car payments (unless they pay cash for such toys, as they can).
+Most folks in that income bracket have far larger monthly car payments (unless they such pay cash for such toys, as they can).

 Theoretically, lawyers can note the absurdity of such support figures, and judges can vary upward from them.
 The crush of the docket and the inherent ease of resting on defaults, however, makes variance rare even when non-custodial parents make several hundreds of thousands of dollars per year.
-In my experience, when variance is granted, the dollar sum of the change is often niggling, as judges require proof that "it's
+In my experience, when variance is granted, the dollar sum of the change is often niggling, as judges require proof that "its needed" rather than staying focused on the means of the obligor.